antwerpes/laravel-soap/docs/client/response.md

 ### Throwing Exceptions

-If you have a response instance and would like to throw an instance of `CodeDredd\Soap\Exceptions\RequestException` if the response is a client or server error, you may use the `throw` method:
+If you have a response instance and would like to throw an instance of `Antwerpes\Soap\Exceptions\RequestException` if the response is a client or server error, you may use the `throw` method:

     $response = Soap::baseWsdl(...)->call(...);